mnvaidya/PriorityList-CLI-Program/README.md

    where task is the task description.

-   Here is an example file that has 2 items.
+   Example of a file that has 2 items.

    ```
    Buy milk